-Settled 24% of new loans by volume as sustainability-linked
+Settled 34% of new loans by volume as sustainability-linked

-- In 2023, 24% of new loans granted including refinancing had margins linked to sustainability targets on environmental performance (24% of total loan book) - We expect all agreements to have slight differences, and to be structured with varying degrees of complexity until a clear market benchmark materialises - Our standard framework suggests that KPIs in loan agreements should be directly linked to the performance on Poseidon Principles trajectories and that owners full fleet should be regarded, not just individual vessels in transactions
+- In the first half of 2024, 34% of new lending incorporated sustainability incentives, an increase from 24% of loan disbursed in 2023 - We expect all agreements to have slight differences, and to be structured with varying degrees of complexity until a clear market benchmark materialises - Our standard framework suggests that KPIs in loan agreements should be directly linked to the performance on Poseidon Principles trajectories and that owner's full fleet should be regarded, not just individual vessels in transactions

-Financed emissions
+Financed emissions from lending

 - Financed emissions account for by far the majority of the climate impact of our activities.
-It is therefore our No. 1 priority to steer our portfolio in the right direction and support our clients in their sustainable transition - We disclosed our financed emissions the vast majority of our scope 3 emissions - for the first time in our latest annual reporting - The underlying data for our financed emissions is identical to the data collected for Poseidon Principles reporting purposes - In the absence of appropriate PCAF methodology to account for ship finance we use industry guideline established by FinanceDenmark, and make necessary methodology adjustments similar to other banks - Ship values are part of the financed emissions calculation.
+It is therefore our No. 1 priority to steer our portfolio in the right direction and support our clients in their sustainable transition - We have restated financed emissions historically to reflect wellto-wake emissions as opposed to tank-to-wake - The underlying data for our financed emissions is identical to the data collected for Poseidon Principles reporting purposes - In the absence of appropriate PCAF methodology to account for ship finance we use industry guideline established by FinanceDenmark, and make necessary methodology adjustments similar to other banks - Ship values are part of the financed emissions calculation.
 In some years they are extremely volatile, and can therefore have a notable impact on the results from year to year